-The Story Behind that Richard Nixon-RoboCop Photo
+The Story Behind That Nixon-RoboCop Photo

 I know I’m not the only one mesmerized by this phenomenally random photo of the retired 37th President of the United States palling around with The Future Of Law Enforcement.